FEAR OF TAKING TESTS

 There are numerous examples of everyday observations proving more difficult to understand scientific principles.
 Put your hand out the window of your moving car and you will feel that wind exerts a force on your hand and that the force increases with higher speeds.

 Learn the importance of ratios.
 Stand next to a tall tree that you want to know its height.
-Take a 1 foot ruler and measure the distance of its shadow.
-Then measure the length of the tree’s shadow.
+Take a 1-foot ruler and stand it up vertically in the ground next to the tree.
+Then measure the distance of its shadow.
+Measure the length of the tree’s shadow by the number of paces.
 The height of the tree is the ratio of tree’s shadow to the ruler’s shadow.
-Common sense and logic is broader than math and science experiments.

 (b) 3 workers together.

-(c) Either 2 or more than 3 workers together.
+(c) Either 2 or 4 or more workers together.

 - Reduce the amount of time you think of past failed tests.

 - Associate more with people who pass tests rather than those who fail tests.

 - Get a good night’s sleep before the test.

 - Eat a good healthy meal at or near your normal meal time.

 - If allowed bring water into the test room.